Table of Contents

 An excellent app for learning modern Mandarin Chinese from the ground up, with lessons covering exactly what you would hope from any introductory language class, presented in a simple and reasuring design.

 Five minutes a day of fun, free, and effective vocabulary acquisition in a large number of Eastern (and Western) languages—Chinese, Thai, Japanese, Korean, Vietnamese, Indonesian, Tagalog and many many more.

 An elementary grammar textbook for (modern) Mandarin Chinese.

 Note that the image files unable to load to the right of the Chinese examples are actually links to audio recordings.

-And even if you’re already a bilingual English-Chinese speaker, I recommend that everyone get:
+And even for the bilingual English-Chinese speakers, I recommend everyone get:

 - The world’s best Chinese dictionaries.